Skip to content

 How to Get Around?

 Option 1: I’d recommend you to arrange a driver or guide for your trip to Rann of Kutch and Khavda, Hodka, and Nirona; it’s a package on request.
-Experienced drivers know all the artisans’ homes; you have to remind him if you want to visit some artisan centers.
+Experienced drivers know all the artisans’ homes; you have to remind them if you want to visit some artisan centers.
 Usually, drivers’ English is limited to professional usage.

 Amazing Kutch Tourism +91 99747 33551